wibosco/CoreDataServices/README.md

 > CocoaPods 0.39.0+ is required to build CoreDataServices.

-##Concurrency Approach

-It is possible to take a number of different options for supporting Core Data in a multi-thread environment - CoreDataServices has went with the simplest approach of having one main-thread `NSManagedObjectContext` (`NSMainQueueConcurrencyType`) instance and one background-thread `NSManagedObjectContext` (`NSPrivateQueueConcurrencyType`) instance.

 ##Usage

 CoreDataServices is mainly composed of a suite of categories that extend `NSManagedObjectContext`.